-- 3.3 Planning policy documents comprise a mix of statutory documents such as the Local Plan and any Neighbourhood Plans, together with any Supplementary Planning Documents and other local development documents.
-These are supported by various reports, technical studies and research, which form the 'evidence base' for policies. - 3.4 The statutory documents have formal procedures for their preparation and adoption, including consultation, which the local authority must comply with.
-Much of the evidence base (supporting information) comprises technical data and reports that are generally not subject to consultation, but are available to view on the Council's website. - 3.5 The diagram below illustrates the local development documents for the Winchester District and shows the relationships between the Development Plan Documents and other documents.
-The table that follows describes the planning policy documents in more detail.
+- 3.4 Planning policy documents comprise a mix of statutory documents such as the Local Plan and any Neighbourhood Plans, together with any Supplementary Planning Documents and other local development documents.
+These are supported by various reports, technical studies and research, which form the 'evidence base' for policies. - 3.5 The Council's Local Development Scheme (LDS) provides a programme for the production of Development Plan Documents and associated documents.
+The LDS is the starting point for finding out what the timetable is for the local plan and other documents and to see key dates for decisions and public involvement.
+The LDS is updated on a regular basis as required.
+Changes to the LDS will be considered by the Council's Cabinet/Local Plan Committee and the final version published on the Council's website.
+The existence of a revised LDS will be further publicised through the local plan newsletter circulation.

+- 3.6 Statutory planning policy documents have formal procedures for their preparation and adoption, which the local authority must comply with, including procedures for public consultation.
+Much of the evidence base (supporting information) comprises technical data and reports that are generally not subject to consultation.
+However, they may be some consultation or public involvement, where evidence involves surveys or relies on inputs from particular groups.
+Community-led documents such as Parish Plans may also form part of the background information to plan preparation.
+All evidence base documents should be made available to view on the Council's website. - 3.7 The diagram below (Figure 1) illustrates the planning policy documents for the Winchester District, and the table that follows describes the planning policy documents in more detail.

-Figure 1: Local Development Framework
+Figure 1: Local Plan Documents